-Introducing the Decision Tree Diagram Decision Trees are an effective way of graphically representing a number of options and provide a mechanism to investigate the possible outcomes and benefits of choosing those options.
+Introducing the Decision Tree Diagram

+Decision Trees are an effective way of graphically representing a number of options and provide a mechanism to investigate the possible outcomes and benefits of choosing those options.
 They can also assist the analyst to form a balanced picture of the risks and benefits associated with each possible course of action.
 They are a close cousin of the Decision Table but have the benefit of being graphical.
 Enterprise Architect has a purpose-built diagram allowing complex decisions to be modeled and displayed including probabilities and uncertainty.

-find the Diagram > Strategic Modeling >
+Where to find the Decision Tree Diagram

-Decision Decision Tree

-Tree Browser window Toolbar: New

-Diagram Diagram icon > Strategic Modeling >
+Ribbon: Design > Diagram > Add Diagram > Strategic Modeling > Decision Tree Browser window Toolbar: New Diagram icon > Strategic Modeling > Decision Tree

-Decision Tree

-Browser window context menu | Add

-Diagram... > Strategic Modeling >
+Browser window context menu | Add Diagram... > Strategic Modeling > Decision Tree

-Decision Tree